patchamama/shortcuts-commands-resume/docs/react-vite-install/README.md

-# React installation with basic configuration
+# React installation with basic configuration using vite

 ### Install React